Spoilers For Next Week On ‘The Young And The Restless’: Sharon Accuses Rey

 — Young and Restless (@YandR_CBS) February 7, 2019

 Meanwhile, Phyllis faces Christine (Lauralee Bell) for her interrogation, and since she does not trust the Newmans and questioned the alliance many times, she asks for a deal, according to an Inquisitr report.
-Phyllis entices Christine by telling her that the District Attorney wants what she has to give.
+Phyllis entices Christine by telling her that the district attorney wants what she has to give.
 However, Phyllis lets Christine know that the information will cost her big time.

 Of course, turning on her co-conspirators will end up costing Phyllis.
 Maybe it will even cost her everything if Nikki (Melody Thomas Scott) and Victoria take the fall.
 Victor threatens Phyllis to make her pay if the details she gave Christine spell doom for his wife and daughter.

 Finally, Nikki confessed last week, and she’s been in jail since then.
 When she realizes what has happened, Nikki decides that she has to get her affairs in order.
 Nikki realizes that she might end up spending some time in prison for killing J.T., and she wants to make sure she does the responsible thing for her family.
 Nikki knows, though, that Victor will do whatever he can to make sure she does not end up paying for what most people involved believe was self-defense.
 J.T. was abusing Victoria, and Nikki protected her daughter.